patrickbucher/programming-in-haskell/01-introduction.md

 - The sum of the empty list is 0.
 - The sum of `x` and 0 is `x`.

+Ex.
 3) Define a function product that produces the product of a list of numbers, and show using your definition that `product [2,3,4] = 24`.

     product :: Num a => [a] -> a